African Americans in South Carolina: Slave Trade

 Slave auctions also served as a form of entertainment for many white residents in Charles Town.
 Even people that had no intentions of bidding on a slave watched as African men and women were sold by the auctioneer.
 In some instances, auctioneers provided wine, drink and other forms of refreshments for slave buyers.
 As the slave practice grew, the prices of slaves rose.
 By the 1770s, slaves sold as high as $1,500, or about the price of a new car in modern times, and families were often separated through the auction.

 Most of South Carolina's slaves were imported from the Angola-Congo region, Senegambia and Sierra Leone.

+William Aiken Jr. was one of the largest slave owners in South Carolina.

 Stono Rebellion

 Aiken-Rhett House in Charleston, SC (urban slave quarters).